-We gather our index data from a combination of reputable sources, including, but not limited to, Thomson Financial, Lipper and index websites.
+We gather our index data from a combination of reputable sources, including, but not limited to, Lipper, Wilshire, and index websites.

 The S&P 500 Index is an unmanaged index of 500 selected common stocks, most of which are listed on the New York Stock Exchange.
-The Index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
+The index is adjusted for dividends, weighted towards stocks with large market capitalizations and represents approximately two-thirds of the total market value of all domestic common stocks.
+The S&P 500 Value Index represents the value companies of the S&P 500 Index.
+The S&P 500 Growth Index represents the growth companies of the S&P 500 Index.
 Investments cannot be made directly in an index.

 Shares of the Clipper Fund are not deposits or obligations of any bank, are not guaranteed by any bank, are not insured by the FDIC or any other agency, and involve investment risks, including possible loss of the principal amount invested.